Zoekt

 Prerequisites:

 You can set the maximum number of files in a project that can be indexed.
-Projects with more files than this limit in the default branch are not indexed.
+Projects with more files than this limit on the default branch are not indexed.
+The default value is 500,000.

 You can adjust this value based on the node’s performance and workload.
 To set the maximum number of files in a project to be indexed:

-2. Select Settings > Search.
+2. In the left sidebar, select Settings > Search.

-3. Expand Exact code search configuration.
+3. Expand Exact code search.

 4. In the Maximum number of files per project to be indexed text box, enter a number greater than zero.